swanson/swanson.github.com/_posts/2014-03-02-durable-android-rest-clients.md

 Configuration changes (rotation, phone call, etc) will not crash the app.
 We don't have a bunch of defensive programming or null checks sprinkled every where.
-We can even swap our the data source without making changes to our activity.
+We can even swap out the data source without making changes to our activity.
 If we want to retrieve data from a database instead, we just need to make sure to post the `StoriesLoadedEvent` event once we retrieve the data.
 We even have a more testable and less coupled design in the process!